Did you just finish a big paint job and now need to find a way to safely dispose of the old paint can?

 Specifically for latex paint, mix equal parts of cat litter and paint, stir, and let it sit for several hours until it thickens.
 Dirt, mulch and even shredded paper can be used as a paint hardener.
 Hardware stores and chains like Ace, Home Depot and Lowe’s also sell bags of paint hardener.

-Perhaps the easiest and fastest way to get rid of your extra paint is to find a way to use it yourself.
-Instead of buying new paint for the job, consider using the paint you already have on hand.
-Paint is usually not very eco-friendly.
-However, putting all of your paint to good use is definitely a step in the right direction towards living a sustainable life!
+The easiest and fastest way to get rid of your extra paint is simply to use it again.
+Instead of buying new paint, reconsider the paint you already have on hand.
+Paint is usually not very eco-friendly, so putting all of your paint to good use is a step towards sustainable living!

 - attic